chinamike65/hugo-tuolesi/content/book2/book2en.md

 Master Tsongkhapa has the lineage that Guru Marpa does not have.

-This time when we talk about Master Tsongkhapa's guru yoga, we must visualize that Master Tsongkhapa is indistinguishable from his guru, so that we can not only receive the blessing of Master Tsongkhapa, but also the blessings of the Buddhas and Tathagatas.
+This time when we talk about Master Tsongkhapa's guru yoga, we must visualize that Master Tsongkhapa is indistinguishable from our own guru, so that we can not only receive the blessing of Master Tsongkhapa, but also the blessings of the Buddhas and Tathagatas.

 Reciting the prayers of Master Tsongkhapa means reciting the prayers of the Buddhas and Tathagatas, because Master Tsongkhapa is the incarnation of the Buddhas and Tathagatas.

 Reciting the mantra of Master Tsongkhapa means reciting the mantra of the four deities, because Master Tsongkhapa is the incarnation of the four deities.

 After Master Tsongkhapa passed away, there were many incarnations.
-There are five recognized incarnations: one incarnates in the Land of Ultimate Bliss; one incarnates in the Pure Land of Dakini; On the pure land of great mighty virtue; an incarnation on the pure land of Manjushri.
+There are five recognized incarnations:

+one incarnation in the Land of Ultimate Bliss;

+one incarnation in the Pure Land of the Dakini;

+one incarnation in the Pure Land of Great Mighty Virtue;

+one incarnation in the Pure Land of Manjushri.

-When we do Tsongkhapa's guru yoga now, we pray to one of these five incarnations.
+When we practice Tsongkhapa's guru yoga these days, we pray to one of these five incarnations.

-Which one is the easiest to get?
-The incarnation of Master Tsongkhapa in the Tusita Tian Maitreya Institute is the easiest for us to ask for.
+Which one is the easiest to attain?
+The incarnation of Master Tsongkhapa in the Tusita Heaven of Maitreya is the easiest for us to ask for.

 What method should I use to invite?
-First of all, visualize the Tusita Heaven in the distant sky, visualize Maitreya Maitreya’s Pure Land in the Tusita Heaven, and visualize Maitreya Buddha in the Maitreya Academy.
-Maitreya Buddha is like sitting on a sofa.
+First of all, visualize the Tusita Heaven in the distant sky, visualize Maitreya’s Pure Land in the Tusita Heaven, and visualize Maitreya Buddha in the Maitreya Hall.
+Maitreya Buddha is sitting on a throne.
 Sitting there like the above is called the sitting method of growth.

 Maitreya Buddha's mind visualizes the Ruyi knot (the Ruyi knot is like a Chinese knot), and inside the Ruyi knot visualizes the three masters and disciples of Tsongkhapa: Tsongkhapa, Jia Caojie, and Kezhujie.

-Master Tsongkhapa represents Manjusri, Jia Caojie represents Guanyin, Kezhujie represents Vajra Hand, and the three masters and apprentices represent the three masters.
+Master Tsongkhapa represents Manjusri, Jia Caojie represents Guanyin, Kezhujie represents Vajrapani, and the three masters and apprentices represent the three masters.

-Just visualize the wish-fulfilling knot in Maitreya Buddha's heart with the three masters and disciples of Tsongkhapa in it, and then greet him like this in his heart: The three masters and disciples of Tsongkhapa, to accumulate blessings for all beings in the six realms, and to promote the Dharma, I welcome you.
+Just visualize the wish-fulfilling gem in Maitreya Buddha's heart with the three masters and disciples of Tsongkhapa in it, and then greet him like this in his heart:

+The three masters and disciples of Tsongkhapa, to accumulate blessings for all beings in the six realms, and to promote the Dharma, I welcome you.
 Come here, please, into the sky ahead of myself.

-Just visualize the three statues of Tsongkhapa and his disciples coming out of Maitreya Buddha's wishful knot and sitting on three white clouds.
+Just visualize the three figures of Tsongkhapa and his disciples coming out of Maitreya Buddha's wishful gem and sitting on three white clouds.

-Three clouds just floated, from Tushitien to the sky in front of you all at once.
+Three clouds just floated, from Tusita Heaven to the sky in front of you all at once.

-You must first make a long-lived prayer to Master Tsongkhapa.
+You must first make a long-life prayer to Master Tsongkhapa.

-How to pray for Tsongkhapa to live in the world for a long time?
+How do we pray for Tsongkhapa to live in the world for a long time?
 All the blessings that he has accumulated in his lifetimes have become the throne of lions, and the three thrones of lions make offerings to the three masters and disciples of Tsongkhapa.

-55 Here begins the interpretation of the Guru Yoga text.
+Here begins the interpretation of the Guru Yoga text.

 2. Welcoming Master Tsongkhapa: